PowershellGroup/Write-Log-Module/README.md

 }
 Import-Module $module
 ```

-1. See <a href="#usage-of-the-module-version">Module Version Usage</a> section for examples on how to configure the log location and add entries.
+5. See <a href="#usage-of-the-module-version">Module Version Usage</a> section for examples on how to configure the log location and add enteries.
-2. Add the Remove-Module line to the bottom of your script.
+6. Add the Remove-Module line to the bottom of your script.
 ```ps1
 Remove-Module Write-Log
 ```